54LiNKeR/Getting-Started-With-DeepLearning4j-on-Android/README.md

 <img src="shots/raw_folder_demo.png" width="49%">

-As you can see above the name of my model is 'stupidAI.wise'.
+As you can see above the name of my model is **`stupidAI.wise`**.
 Inorder to load the model we have to get dirty with some little Java

 > **JAVA**